‘Murder At Haversham Manor’ – The Play That Goes Wrong, Duchess Theatre, London 28.09.2016

 They all worked so well with each other, and throughout you could tell that underneath the shock and mistakes they were lapping up the laughs from the audience, which made you know that they were enjoying what they were doing.

-I don’t want to go into so much detail when it comes to this particular production, the-play-that-goes-wrong-copyas it is defiantly one that you need to see for yourselves to understand the brilliance that it is, it was great to share it with Graham, and now I am intrigued to see the other two to see what else they can do, and how different they are from the original.
+I don’t want to go into so much detail when it comes to this particular production, as it is defiantly one that you need to see for yourselves to understand the brilliance that it is, it was great to share it with Graham, and now I am intrigued to see the other two to see what else they can do, and how different they are from the original.
 I just hope that when you do see it you wont have a gentleman in the front of the stalls who laughs at the top of his lungs with such a distinctive laugh it become irritating.
 That being said anyone would love this show, and if you love the Fawlty Towers or in ways classic British comedy it is the play for you and for all ages!
 For tickets click Here for the West End, and also for the upcoming Tour so it may be coming close by for you to enjoy also.
 You wont be disappointed!!